mac799l/drone-swarm-simulation/README.md

 ## Pre-requisites
 * A reasonably capable computer (I recommend a multicore CPU, dedicated GPU, and at least 8GB of ram)
-* Ubuntu 22.04 or Windows with WSL2
+* Ubuntu 22.04 or Windows with WSL2 (with Ubuntu installed)
 > Note: other versions of Ubuntu may also work, but were not tested.

 ## Software
 ### Gazebo
 Gazebo is a popular robotics simulator.
 It allows for the simulation of detailed vehicles, drones, and robots.
 These simulations include physics, sensors and cameras, and even the individual components and motors of your robot.

 <img src="https://github.com/user-attachments/assets/fca8dfa0-4d5b-4d6a-8b07-68a609e6c8dc" width="640" height="360">

 > Gazebo image [source](https://gazebosim.org/showcase)

 ### SITL